ahmedabb104/Sudoku-Game-and-Solver/README.md

 ### Controls
 - CLICK a square to select it
 - Use numbers 1-9 to enter a number
+- Press BACKSPACE to remove the number
 - Press ENTER to confirm your move
+- Number will turn BLACK if correct, remain RED if incorrect
 - Press SPACE to solve the entire board